evolvere-tech/cisco-aci-cli/README.md

 	show snapshot

-Shows all snapshots including Description field, which is not available via GUI.
-See “config snapshot” further below to add/amend description for any existing snapshots or to create a new OneTime snapshot with a description.
+Shows all snapshots.
+See “config snapshot” further below to add/amend description for any existing snapshots or to create a new OneTime snapshot.

 	show ipg [<ipg_name>]